kaizercharania/Exploratory-data-analysis-and-Recommender-System-on-Housing-Data/README.md

 ******************************************************************************************************************************
 # Web Scraping on Multiple Websites

 In this repo I will be performing web Scraping on multiple websites and do exploratory analysis.
-Please reach out if you have any feedbacks or would like to collabrate on this exicting project.
+Please reach out if you have any feedbacks or would like to collaborate on this exicting project.

 ******************************************************************************************************************************
 ******************************************************************************************************************************